-- Guided walking tour of Matera Italy – another popular and well reviewed option.
+- Guided walking tour of Matera – another popular and well reviewed option.

 - Panoramic tuk-tuk tour – the Sassi di Matera aren’t accessible by car, but tuk-tuks zip around town and take you to all the most beautiful places.
 If you are after beautiful photos, this is definitely a good option.

 - Guided cave and Sassi walking tour – this tour also goes to the rock hewn churches.

 - Rock churches park waking tour – a sunset tour that goes to Parco della Murgia, from where you can enjoy spectacular views of the city.
 Keep in mind that many of the churches are currently being restored.

 - Crypt of Original Sin tour and transfer – the Crypt of Original Sin is a bit outside of the city, and one of the most beautiful churches in the area.

 - Hot air balloon with breakfast – if you have the budget to splurge, this tour is guaranteed to give you the most breathtaking views of the city.

 How to get to Matera